45 (Quick!) Universal Studios Tips Perfect For Your First Visit

 One of our best tips for visiting Universal Orlando is to stay on-site at one of the Universal Orlando Resorts.

-Along with their close proximity to the theme parks (within walking distance!), these are the key benefits to staying on-site.
+Along with their close proximity to the theme parks (within walking distance!), these are the key benefits of staying on-site.
 These perks will make a world of difference to your family’s Universal vacation.

 2. Universal Express Pass.
 Loews Portofino Bay Hotel, Universal’s Hard Rock Hotel, and Loews Royal Pacific Resort offer free Universal Express Unlimited to resort guests.
 Your room key serves as the Express Pass to show to get on rides.
 (Worth it, in our opinion!)